Annapolis, Maryland: Flooding

 Sea level in Annapolis has risen about 15 in over the course of a single century.

 More frequent tidal flooding (flooding not related to storms) results from sea level rise caused by climate change.

 In November 2020, NASA reported that Annapolis had 18 days of high-tide (non-storm-related) flooding from May 2019 to April 2020, an increase over 2018's 12 days, and higher than the 1995-2005 average of 2 days annually.
 The increase is attributed to sea level rise caused by climate change.
 Resultant flood damages caused local businesses to lose as much as $172,000 a year.
 On Naval Academy grounds, seawater came out of storm drains, with McNair Road and Ramsay Road flooding 20 times in 2020 and more than 40 times each in 2018 and 2019.
-Though a $37 million sea wall was completed in 2024 to adapt to flooding occurring 30 to 40 times a year, adaptation approaches such as sea walls and building up the height of roadways and athletic fields are predicted to last only a few decades.
+Though a $37 million sea wall was completed in 2024 to adapt to flooding occurring 30 to 40 times a year, adaptation approaches such as sea walls and building up the height of roadways and athletic fields are predicted to be effective for only a few decades.

 The National Oceanic and Atmospheric Administration (NOAA) projects that by 2100, the areas in light blue will be under water if action to mitigate climate change is not taken.

 Annapolis has seen the highest increased rate of coastal flooding in the country.
 The Naval Academy is especially vulnerable to sea rise, as it is surrounded on three sides by water, and has some land only three feet above the 2019 water line.
 Hurricanes—which have been increasing in intensity because of global warming—pose additional flooding threats, with Hurricane Isabel having caused $100 million in flood damage in 2003.
 The Academy's Sea Level Rise Advisory Council has created a climate change adaptation plan including seawall repair, door dams, doorway barriers, backflow preventers in storm drain systems, and elevated building entrances.

 After 2024's record 120 flooding events, on November 3, 2025, ground was broken on an $87 million City Dock Project designed to protect against expected flooding events through 2060.
 Specifically, the goal is to protect against flood waters up to 8.77 ft above the daily average lowest level of the water—higher than the 7.2 ft experienced during 2003's Hurricane Isabel.
 The plan involves adding floodgates, raising land to block rising water levels, installing a park, and constructing a Maritime Welcome Center.